ICS491TeamLucio/lucio.github.io/index.md

 ### CSS

-The application uses the [Semantic UI](http://semantic-ui.com/) CSS framework.
+The application uses the [Angular UI](http://semantic-ui.com/) CSS framework.
 To learn more about the Semantic UI theme integration with Meteor, see [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).

 The Semantic UI theme files are in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.
 Because they are in the client/ directory and not the imports/ directory, they do not need to be explicitly imported to be loaded.
 (Meteor automatically loads all files into the client that are in the client/ directory).